Cities in the circular economy: An initial exploration

 Cement, steel, aluminium, and plastics are four of the most commonly used materials in our economy.
 While they are used for different purposes, the construction of buildings and infrastructure accounts for a significant proportion of the demand for them.
 The manufacturing of these materials is an important source of greenhouse gas emissions; therefore, to decarbonise our economy and reach climate neutrality by 2050, we must find ways to decarbonise our built environment.
 We must have a plan for cement.

-The circular economy provides a framework of solutions to address the emissions embodied in our built environment.
+The provides a framework of solutions to address the emissions embodied in our built environment.
 A new Foundation article, Building a world free from waste and pollution, explores what those solutions look like.
 By:

 making better use of existing buildings